Renovated Hyatt Regency Creates Downtown Destination

 A renovated adjacent office building, Noma Tower, includes Studio 220 which acts as a community space for non-profit organizations.
 When not in use, it serves as a community art gallery with televisions facing Main Street displaying local events and activities.
 Three new retail spaces were added to attract new merchants.

-In association with Duncan Miller Ullman, McMillan Pazdan Smith supported JHM Hotels to create a project to positively impact the Greenville community, enhance the financial performance of the Hyatt, and serve as a “community park” and economic catalyst for the City.
+In association with Duncan Miller Ullman Design, McMillan Pazdan Smith supported JHM Hotels to create a project to positively impact the Greenville community, enhance the financial performance of the Hyatt, and serve as a “community park” and economic catalyst for the City.

-McMillan Pazdan Smith has been proud to work with hospitality clients throughout the Southeast including Ritz Carlton, Hyatt and Table 301.
-To view a sampling of our projects click HERE.
+McMillan Pazdan Smith has been proud to work with hospitality clients throughout the Southeast including Ritz Carlton, Hyatt, and Table 301.